red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/built-in-guardrails.md

       stop
 ```

-To trigger the fact-fact checking rail for a bot message, you must set the `$check_facts` context variable to `True` before a bot message requiring fact-checking.
+To trigger the self-check fact-checking rail for a bot message, you must set the `$check_facts` context variable to `True` before a bot message requiring fact-checking.
 This enables you to explicitly enable fact-checking only when needed (e.g. when answering an important question vs. chitchat).

 The example below will trigger the fact-checking output rail every time the bot responds to a question about the report.